StarterInc/StackGenPRO/README.md

-# Starter Ignite PRO
+# Starter StackGen PRO

-Starter Ignite PRO is the Professional version of Starter Ignite Service generation toolkit.
+Starter StackGen PRO is the Professional version of Starter StackGen Service generation toolkit.

-Starter Ignite PRO adds the following features to the Standard Starter Ignite product:
+Starter StackGen PRO adds the following features to the Standard Starter StackGen product:

 ### React Support: Create full stack mobile, web, desktop and VR apps
 - Generate React View component for each Data Model Object
 - Customizable React templates are easily modified before generation
 - Standardized generated code is easily modified  after generation
-- React Component Library contains a wealth of easily customized React components read to use in your Ignite application
+- React Component Library contains a wealth of easily customized React components read to use in your StackGen application

 ### Advanced Encryption Support: Additional peace of mind at a great value
-- Key rotation makes changing keys a breeze
+- COMING SOON: Key rotation makes changing keys a breeze
-- Per-user and per-row keys
+- COMING SOON: Per-user and per-row keys
-- PBE crypto for end-user securing of data
+- COMING SOON: PBE crypto for end-user securing of data
-- Hashing for Password management
+- COMING SOON: Hashing for Password management

-### Advanced AWS Cloud Support: Automate and scale with AWS and Ignite]
+### Advanced AWS Cloud Support: Automate and scale with AWS and StackGen]
-- One-click publishing to AWS LightSail single-instance server
+- COMING SOON: One-click publishing to AWS LightSail single-instance server
-- One-click publishing to RDS/Aurora Database and EC2 Server Instances for ELB and Scaling
+- COMING SOON: One-click publishing to RDS/Aurora Database and EC2 Server Instances for ELB and Scaling
-- S3 integration for sharing versions of your service (executable jars) between instances
+- COMING SOON: S3 integration for sharing versions of your service (executable jars) between instances
 - Discounted instance pricing *

-### Tech Support: Unlimited installation and setup support
-- Get up and running ASAP with unlimited bug fixes
-- 1 dedicated support ticket per month
-- Additional dedicated support tickets at 25% discount off **